The Base Sympathiser Raises Concerns Over Dumsor, Claims Akosombo Incident Was Politically Motivated

 Speaking to Citi FM, spokesperson for the Ministry of Energy and Green Transition, Richmond Rockson, provided further details about the extent of the damage and its implications for the country’s power generation system.

-Richmond Rockson noted that the fire damaged the switch system of the Akosombo Dam, rendering it inoperable and necessitating an immediate shutdown.
+Richmond Rockson noted that the fire damaged the switch system of the Akosombo Dam, which rendered it inoperable and necessitated an immediate shutdown.

 “The switchyard, which is at the Akosombo Substation, is completely burnt down and it is not salvageable.
 The primary control room for the switchyard is completely gone.
 It was even difficult for us to walk there when we went to assess the situation,” he said.